 The system performs well at stopping work.
 It performs weakly at restarting it.

-These restart failures appear repeatedly across industries as part of wider permit-to-work failure patterns.
+These restart failures appear repeatedly across industries as part of wider permit-to-work failure patterns examined in Common Permit-to-Work Failure Patterns Across Industries.

-In organisations with fewer restart-related failures, restart is treated as a distinct phase rather than a conclusion, a point of heightened uncertainty, not reduced risk.
+In organisations with fewer restart-related failures, restart is treated as a distinct phase rather than a conclusion.
+It is a point of heightened uncertainty, not reduced risk.

-Many of the same behaviours appear in effective permit-to-work system audits, where restart readiness is examined alongside isolation control and SIMOPS coordination.
+Many of the same behaviours appear in effective permit system audits, where restart readiness is examined alongside isolation control and SIMOPS coordination.
+A structured audit approach is outlined in How to Audit a Permit-to-Work System: The Operational Approach.

 Key concepts are summarised in the Permit-to-Work Reference Guide.